grei-ufc/DER-cosimul/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/grei-ufc/DER-cosimul)

-# This repository is archived,
+# This repository was archived

-The new repository for this project is [tsre-der-opentes](https://github.com/grei-ufc/tsre-der-opentes)
+## The new repository for this project is [tsre-der-opentes](https://github.com/grei-ufc/tsre-der-opentes)

 This project is devloped under [GREI](https://grei-ufc.github.io/) Lab.
 (Smart Grids Research Group) in Federal Universiy of Ceara, Brazil, under supervision of [professor Lucas Silveira](https://lucassm.pro).